KaiFig/Unit_4/Project/read_me.md

 }

 ```
-This is the CSS file for my
+This is the CSS file for my home page.
+For each file, I made sure to use the same background image and the same style as this one.
+However, as different pages were made to do different things, I made seperate CSS files for each one, ending up with 3.
+One for the login and all the other form pages, one for the home page, and one for the shopping list page.
+This made the CSS as simple as possible without compromising on each pages needs.